benjystanton/benjystanton.github.io/src/posts/2022-11-04-visiting-all-the-beaches-in-swansea-and-gower.md

   caption:"Little Broughton at low tide" alt-text:"A massive stretch of wet sand with grass topped cliffs in the distance.
 The cliffs and sky are mirrored almost perfectly in the wet sand below."
 %}

+A small cove that is cut off from main Broughton beach at high tide.
+Small cave to explore.
+Can spot seals there sometimes.
+Accessible through Broughton caravan site or along the coastal path.

 - Date: 12 November 2022
 - Location: [Little Broughton on Open Street Map](https://www.openstreetmap.org/#map=17/51.61455/-4.29025)